itemgiver/Naver-Search-Frontend/README.md

-# Naver-FE-SSR
+# Naver-Search-Frontend

 ## Introduction

-Naver-FE-SSR은 3가지 검색 키워드에 대한 검색 화면을 보여줍니다. 실제 Naver 서비스와 유사하게 UI를 디자인하고 React를 이용해 화면을 만들었습니다. 불국사, 독립일기, 샴고양이 키워드에 대해 Server Side Rendering된 결과물을 유저에게 보여줍니다.
-MSA의 장점을 살려 Web Server와 Render Server를 분리하였고 Web Server는 json 데이터를 Render Server한테 보내고 Render Server는 Rendering된 HTML 코드를 돌려줍니다.
+This project is an implementation of Naver's search website.
+These days, millions of people visit Naver's search website, so Naver Frontend teams are using Server-Side-Rendering and Microservices Architecture.
+Therefore we tried to make our website similar to the Naver Search website using these technologies.

 ## Demo Link

-The demo link below is deployed using AWS EC2.
-When you access the link and refresh(`F5`) the webpage, search keywords and screens change randomly. \
+The demo link below was deployed using AWS EC2.
+When you access the link and refresh(`F5`) the webpage, search keywords and screens will change randomly. \
 http://ec2-3-17-186-117.us-east-2.compute.amazonaws.com:3000/

 ## Software Architecture